-All the species of Hammerhead Shark have a projection on each side of the head that makes the sharks head appear like a ‘flattened hammer’, hence the name ‘hammerhead shark’.
+All the species of Hammerhead Shark have a projection on each side of the head known as a cephalofoil.
+This feature makes the sharks head appear like a ‘flattened hammer’, hence the name ‘hammerhead shark’.
 The sharks eyes and nostrils are at the tips of their hammer shaped heads.

 Hammerhead sharks are silver-grey to grey-brown in color with white undersides.

 Like all sharks, the Hammerhead sharks have electrolocation (use of electrical impulses) sensory pores called ‘ampullae of Lorenzini’ (special sensing organs, forming a network of jelly-filled canals found on cartilaginous fishes).
 By distributing the receptors over a wider area, hammerheads can sweep for prey more effectively.
 These sharks have been able to detect an electrical signal of half a billionth of a volt.

 The hammer-shaped head also gives these sharks larger nasal tracts, increasing the chance of finding a particle in the water by at least 10 times as against the ability of other ‘classical’ sharks.
 It is suggested that hammerheads are among the most highly evolved shark species.

 Another characteristic is that they are known for their schooling behaviour, often found in groups of several hundred.

 Habitat And Location

 The Galapagos Islands are a significant habitat for hammerhead sharks, recognized for having the largest biomass of sharks in the world.
 The islands of Darwin and Wolf in the far north-west of the archipelago are particularly notable locations where large schools of hammerhead sharks are observed.